 "One of the achievements I'm most proud of during my time at AUT was making the dean's list for the Constitutional Law paper in my first year at AUT.
 I made the decision to pursue a law degree because I could see it would complement my accounting background well, and provide me with an understanding of the legal framework and legal requirements in New Zealand, particularly from a commercial perspective.
 AUT is geared towards creating a genuine network of students who work together to achieve the most.
 I appreciated that senior students were willing to make the time to share their experiences in particular subjects with students who are starting their journey at AUT.
-This has been very helpful for me."
+I've definitely experienced this, and it has been very helpful for me."